2.1 How it works

 Two swaps enable compliant regulatory arbitrage

 The diagram above synthesizes MVP mechanics.
 ChinaAI provides opportunities for affiliate banks to reduce their regulatory measures of risk - a process termed "regulatory capital arbitrage" - by issuing a tokenized synthetic CDO, $BRICS.
-The example above illustrates more practically how an affiliate bank in South Africa transfers the risk of, say, Nike South Africa's trade receivables, to global investors on-chain.
+The structure involves back-to-back swaps, with the first swap being fully funded by a "0-risk weighted" Repo facility authorised by the South African National Treasury.
+The example above illustrates more practically how an affiliate bank in South Africa transfers the risk, of say Nike South Africa's trade receivables, to global investors on-chain.

-More generally, you may have noted in the figure that the ChinaAI protocol unbundles and repackages bank credit risk it into profitable tranches that may be sold to investors as fractional shares (i.e. tokens).
-This process of 'synthetic credit securitzation' reduces the Risk-Based Capital (RBC) requirements imposed on banks by the Basel Capital Accord to levels significantly below the nominal 8% standard.
-In return, banks pay investors a monthly recurring coupon for taking on a share of the risk.
-Nevertheless the reciprocal is also true โ token holders forgo their principal in the case of system (i.e. both bank and underwriter) default.
+More generally, you may have noted in the figure that the ChinaAI protocol unbundles and repackages bank credit risk into tranches.
+Risk is ultimately sold to investors as fractional exposures (i.e. tokens), even while ownership of the loan asset is retained by the bank.
+This process of 'synthetic credit securitzation' via a AAA-rated SPV reduces the Risk-Based Capital (RBC) requirements imposed on banks by the Basel Capital Accord to levels significantly below the nominal 8% standard.
+In return, banks pay investors a monthly recurring coupon for shouldering the risk.
+Nevertheless the reciprocal is also true — token holders forgo their principal in the case of portfolio (and underwriter) default.

-Through its tokenized synthetic CDO therefore, ChinaAI tokenizes and manages the default risk across a range of bank-intermediated credit assets: including Trade Receivables, Mortgage Receivables, Infrastructure Projects, Corporate Debt, Leveraged Buyouts, Sovereign Debt, Municipal Debt, and more.
+Through its tokenized synthetic CDO, ChinaAI is able to tokenize and manage the default risk across a range of bank-intermediated credit assets: including Trade Receivables, Mortgage Receivables, Infrastructure Projects, Corporate Debt, Leveraged Buyouts, Sovereign Debt, Municipal Debt, and more.
 It employs the following key features to remain profitable, risk-minimising and compliant:

 Hedged Digital Asset Offering

-The protocol issues a tokenized digital asset, $BRICS, that represents a claim on coupons paid directly by originating banks to the investor (via a 'Special Purpose Vehicle') โ this is akin to an insurance premium paid by banks to token holders.
+The protocol issues a tokenized digital asset, $BRICS, that represents a Super Senior claim on coupons paid directly by originating banks to investors via the 'Special Purpose Vehicle' — this is akin to an insurance premium paid by banks to token holders.

-Affiliate Underwriters hedge the protocol's risk by backing the full notional value of the credit with AAA-rated sovereign notes.
+Affiliate Underwriter banks hedge the protocol's risk by backing the full notional value of the credit with AAA-rated sovereign notes.
 In return they earn pro-rata governance rights.
 Hedging is performed directly between Underwriters and originating banks via "Credit Default Swap #1".

-Thus you will note that both the bank and investor interact with the Underwriter SPV, and not directly wth each other.
-The 'Underwriter' is a de facto market-maker and liquidity provider set up by ChinaAI an partner banks (NASASA and Old Mutual).
+Thus you will note that both the bank and investor interact with the Underwriter SPV, and not directly with each other.
+The 'Underwriter' is a de facto market-maker and liquidity provider set up by ChinaAI's partner banks (NASASA and Old Mutual).
 Section 2.5 elaborates.
+Moreover, one may more accurately describe $BRICS as a CDO-squared: a CDO whose underlying portfolio consists of one or more CDO tranches.

 Synthetic Securitization